Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-In Fig. \ref{fig:t33higgsenlarged}, the globally negative values confirm electromagnetic attraction dominance.
-However, a critical sign reversal occurs asymptotically (large $x_c$) where $x^2\sin\theta\cdot T_{33}^{\text{Higgs}}$ peaks along the red curve, revealing the presence of a repulsive interaction.
-Systematic $\beta$ variation demonstrates rapid suppression of the repulsive region, vanishing completely for $\beta>0.2$.
-With $\tan\theta_W$ fixed, this $\beta$-dependence corresponds directly to increasing Higgs mass ($m_H\propto\beta$), demonstrating conversion from long-range to short-range repulsion mediated by the Higgs sector.
-Crucially, the asymptotic positivity originates from $\left(\partial_3\pmb\phi\right)^2$, which dominates $x^2\sin\theta\cdot T_{33}^{\text{Higgs}}$ in this region.
+In Fig. \ref{fig:t33higgsenlarged}, the globally negative values confirm this electromagnetic dominance in both MAPs.
+However, a critical sign reversal occurs asymptotically (at large $x_c$), revealing the presence of a long-range repulsive interaction that overwhelms magnetic attraction in this region.
+The $(x_c,\theta)$ coordinate system employed here is chosen to resolve this asymptotic behavior.
+Subsequent $\beta$ variations demonstrate rapid suppression of the repulsive region, vanishing completely when $\beta\geq0.2$ for the Cho-Maison case.
+With $\tan\theta_W$ fixed, this $\beta$ variation corresponds directly to increasing the Higgs boson mass and thus, Fig. \ref{fig:t33higgsenlarged} demonstrates a conversion from long-range to short-range repulsion mediated by the Higgs sector.
+To rule out the possibility that the positive values in Fig. \ref{fig:t33higgsenlarged}(b) are numerical artifacts induced by the singularities in Cho-Maison $T_{33}^{\text{Higgs}}$, we compare the plots with those of an SU(2) MAP.
+The qualitative behaviors of the two are identical, confirming that the positive values indeed correspond to a physical repulsive interaction.